Debt Collections, Collection Agencies and Fair Debt Collection Practices

 • Legal action will be taken against you, if doing so would be illegal or if they don’t intend to take such action.

 If you owe a debt, debt collectors can take reasonable steps to collect the debt, including calling you a reasonable number of times seeking payment and payment agreements.
-Debt collectors cannot call you at work if you tell them in writing or over the phone to stop.
+Debt collectors cannot call you at work if you tell them in writing or over the phone to stop these collection calls.

 The Junk Debt Buyer Industry